jordan52/sites/markdown/resume.md

 April 2005 - September 2011

+Drove a variety of projects to success as the lab’s key technical advisor and developer in a wide range of research studies across multiple fields of medicine.

+* Designed and developed a fully configurable, web-based research database that, for the first time, permitted secure sharing of patient data across studies and PI’s.
+The database enhanced the productivity and reliability of research for those labs.
-* Aligned processes and procedures to assure FDA and HIPAA compliance
+* Aligned processes and procedures to assure FDA and HIPAA compliance which enabled the lab to manage clinical trial data in-house.
-* Designed and developed a fully configurable, web-based research database
-* Purchased, installed, configured, and maintained various intra-site imaging and data management and reporting systems
+* Purchased, installed, configured, and maintained various intra-site imaging and data management and reporting systems using strategies to save thousands of dollars.
-* Streamlined processes using technology
-* Developed and documented disaster recovery protocols for patient records
+* Developed, implemented, and documented disaster recovery protocols for patient records.
-* Learned statistical analysis on the job

-Technologies Used: J2EE, Hibernate, Spring, SQL, Python, SAS, R, MS Office, OSX, Windows, Linux, PhotoShop, Illustrator, DICOM, Shell Scripting

 Software Developer, Project Lead
 ------------------------------------